 OR WAIT null SECS

-Tips for keeping this valuable edition compliant with the law.
+Tips for keeping this valuable addition compliant with the law.

 Email marketing can be a valuable addition to your healthcare practice to improve patient outcomes, increase revenue, and position yourself as a leader in your field.
 Healthcare email marketing use cases range from reminding people about annual screenings, sharing new developments in your field, updating patients about changes to your practice—and many more.